operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 appropriate steps to wire everything together and call your `DependentResource` implementations `reconcile` method before your primary resource is reconciled.
-This makes sense in most use cases where the logic associated with the primary resource is usually limited to status handling based on the state of the secondary resources.
-This behavior and automated handling is referred to as "managed" because the `DependentResource` implementations are managed by JOSDK.
+This makes sense in most use cases where the logic associated with the primary resource is usually limited to status handling based on the state of the secondary resources and the resources are not dependent on each other.

+Note that all dependents will be reconciled in order.
+If an exception happens in one or more reconciliations, the followup resources will be reconciled.

+This behavior and automated handling is referred to as "managed" because the `DependentResource` instances are managed by JOSDK.

 See [related sample](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/sample-operators/webpage/src/main/java/io/javaoperatorsdk/operator/sample/WebPageManagedDependentsReconciler.java):

 ```java